supermarsx/smsgate/spec.md

 6. Web clients append the message to the UI and optionally play a sound.

 ## 10. Storage and Persistence
 - **Server**: in-memory or JSON file persistence (configurable).
+JSON uses `smsgate/data/messages.json` by default.
 - **Browser**: token stored in local/session storage.
 - **Android**: encrypted prefs store config and credentials; messages are not persisted locally.

 ## 11. Error Handling and Edge Cases
-- Invalid token on Socket.IO still allows `connect`, but server will disconnect.
+- Invalid token on WebSocket connection leads to an auth error and disconnect.
 - Invalid token on login or messages page redirects back to login.
 - If server is unavailable, login errors are shown and UI recovers after delay.
 - If `keepMessages` is 0, message purge is disabled on client and server.